Please review the below list of frequently asked questions about the COVID vaccine requirement.

 We will also strongly encourage non-vaccinated students to voluntarily take additional precautions to further protect them from getting the virus.
 Since those who are vaccinated can still get – and transmit – the virus, it will be in any unvaccinated student’s best interest to opt into more stringent safety measures to limit their risks.

 The flu vaccine is on our recommended vaccine list, but is not required.
 We took the extra step of requiring that for the Spring 2021 semester because at the start of the semester the COVID vaccine was not yet widely available and we were concerned about seeing both COVID and flu outbreaks on campus at the same time.
-We do strongly recommend flu shots for everyone in our community and encourage anyone who doesn't yet have a flu shot to get one over the winter break.
+We do strongly recommend flu shots for everyone in our community.